sassoftware/ci360-extensions/code/ci360-connector-sas-stp-integration-using-python-flask/README.md

  - serviceConfig.ini
    This file contains some crucial parameters required for execution of the program.
     - stpurl - This is the URL of the onprem SASBIWS Stored Process.
-Please do not specify the name of the STP in this URL.
-Instead put in the URL this way: "http://sas-aap.demo.sas.com/SASBIWS/rest/storedProcesses/Shared Data/Customer Intelligence/CI360Jobs/Stored Processes/{{stpName}}".
-As you see, please type {{stpName}} instead of the actual STP Name.
+Do not specify the name of the STP in this URL. use the following format: "http://sas-aap.demo.sas.com/SASBIWS/rest/storedProcesses/Shared Data/Customer Intelligence/CI360Jobs/Stored Processes/{{stpName}}".
 The STP Name will be picked up from the CTT Data Attribute "STP Name".
 	- Note: If you have deployed the STP as a web service, the URL will contain the name of the web service here.
 So, do not mention the name of the web service in this parameter.
 For example, if this is your Web Service URL: "http://sas-aap.demo.sas.com:80/SASBIWS/services/DownloadFile", just specify "http://sas-aap.demo.sas.com:80/SASBIWS/services/{{stpName}}" in the "stpurl" parameter.
 	- proglog - Set this parameter value to "true" if you want the program to log execution info, else set it to "false".
 	- loglevel - Set the desired logging level for the program.
 Values could be DEBUG, INFO, WARNING, ERROR, CRITICAL.
 	- logfilepath - Defines the log directory path.
 Do not change the default value i.e. ".\logs\".

+ - serviceConfig.py
+   This file contains parameters that define where i.e. what location/url on the Server to host this Flask service.
+	- host - This is the IP where this Flask Service will be hosted on the Server.
+Defaulted to '127.0.0.10'.
+	- port - This is the port number where this Flask Service will be run on the Server.
+Defaulted to 8100.
+	- debug - Set to 'True' or 'False' if you would like to debug this code.
+Defaulted to 'False'.

 ### Flask Service Deployment

 After you have installed Python, dependent Python libraries and updated the 2 program configuration files, you would need to run/deploy the Flask Service on the Server.
 Here is how you would host the Flask service (on a Windows machine):